 6. Add the drained blanched asparagus and toss for 2 minutes to cook it up.
 Add salmon back to the pan and reheat for another minute.

-7. Divide salmon and asparagus into meal prep containers, add marinated tomatoes, and store in the refrigerator for up to 5 days.
+7. Divide the meal prep salmon and asparagus into meal prep containers, add marinated tomatoes, and store in the refrigerator for up to 5 days.

 - Depending on the thickness of your asparagus, you might want to skip blanching.